-Reflection Essay should address at least one of the following topics:
+Reflection Essay (2-3 pages) should address at least one of the following topics:

 - O Discuss an example of cross-cultural differences that did (or could have) impeded patient care.
-How did this situation impact the patient/doctor relationship? - Discuss a catalyst that helped you discover your personal weaknesses and limitations. - What level of patient care you were able to provide compared with what is generally considered acceptable in the United States for medical students?
-Discuss these differences in terms of ethics. - How were communications issues between you and patients resolved?
-Was the level of care you were able to provide affected by language limitations? - One page minimum - o Format: Word (.doc or .docx), double spaced, and 11 point Times New Roman font.
-Include your UT Southwestern approved logo, student name, course number, Name and address of the organization at which the rotation was completed and the dates of rotation in the header. - Document must be saved as: "LastName_FirstName_CountryVisted Date of Rotation" (example: Smith_John_Haiti_02May2016.docx). - 3.
-PowerPoint Presentation on two (2) medical or public health cases encountered in the host country.
-Students are responsible for contacting the Office of Global Health within 15 days of completing the experience to discuss the presentation logistics. - 4.
-The International Senior Clinical Elective Student Evaluation Form must be submitted to the Office of Global Health within 15days of completing the experience.
-The form should be made available to the onsite preceptor at the beginning of the rotation.
+How did this situation impact the patient/doctor relationship? - o Discuss a catalyst that helped you discover your personal weaknesses and limitations. - What level of patient care you were able to provide compared with what is generally considered acceptable in the United States for medical students?
+Discuss these differences in terms of ethics. - o How were communications issues between you and patients resolved?
+Was the level of care you were able to provide affected by language limitations? - One page minimum - Format: double spaced, and 11 point Times New Roman font.
+Include your UT Southwestern approved logo, student name, course number, Name and address of the organization at which the rotation was completed and the dates of rotation in the header. - O Document must be saved as: "LastName_FirstName_CountryVisted Date of Rotation" (example: Smith John Haiti 02May2016.PDF). - 3.
+PowerPoint Presentation on two (2) medical or public health case presentations (include patient history/physical exam, management, social determinants of health issues, other pertinent information) encountered in the host country. - 4.
+International Senior Clinical Elective Evaluation Form